-All students should make sure they earn their psychology degree from an accredited institution.
+All students should make sure they earn their online degree in psychology from an accredited institution.
 Accreditation indicates that an institution meets or exceeds standards, regularly undergoes evaluation from an established accrediting body, and creates plans for improvement.
 Employers, graduate schools, and state licensing boards only recognize accredited degrees.
 Students should look for schools with regional accreditation, the most prestigious and widely recognized form.

 Specialized accreditation agencies assess a particular department or degree within a school.
 This field-specific accreditation ensures degrees meet certain professional skills and learning outcomes.
 The American Psychological Association (APA) Commission on Accreditation assesses doctoral programs in psychology.
 This accreditation ensures that students may sit for future licensing examinations.
 The APA also provides guidelines for psychology degree programs, though they do not award accreditation to bachelor's programs.

 Bachelor's in Psychology Program Admissions

-Requirements for application to a psychology degree differ between schools, though they share some general characteristics.
+Requirements for application to a psychology bachelor's degree differ between schools, though they share some general characteristics.
 Students need to submit an application, transcripts, test scores, essays, and letters of recommendation.
 However, these requirements may vary based on certain circumstances.
 For example, students who previously attended college at another institution may not need to submit standardized test scores.